Stratovarius: First years without Tolkki: Polaris and Elysium (2009–2012)

-Nemesis, Eternal, Enigma: Intermission 2 and Survive (2013–present)
+Nemesis, Eternal, Enigma and Intermission 2 (2013–2020)

-Their new album, Nemesis, has been released on 22 February 2013.
+Their next album, Nemesis, was released on 22 February 2013.
 The first single, "Unbreakable", was released on 25 January 2013.
+Nemesis reached No. 3 on the Finnish albums charts and charted in the top 100 in 8 other countries. it received generally positive reviews from critics, Metal Storm wrote “Even after all their previous dramas Stratovarius have made Nemesis their most expressive return to form.”
 They also released a DVD called Nemesis Days with some Nemesis World Tour recordings in this same year.

-In August 2014 the band announced they would play a few shows dedicated to their 1997 hit album Visions.
+In August 2014, the band announced they would play a few shows dedicated to their 1997 hit album Visions.
 During these shows, the whole album was played.
 The premiere of these concept shows was 12 September 2014: their headliner performance at Progpower USA in Atlanta.

-On 5 December 2014 Elements Pt.
+On 5 December 2014, Elements Pt.
 1 and Elements Pt.
-2 were reissued as a box set which included the high quality 3CD+DVD digi-pak, a cassette including previously unreleased demo songs which are only available on this format and are not made available anywhere else, an "Elements" tour T-shirt as well as a reproduction of the original tour program.
+2 were reissued as a box set that included the high quality 3CD+DVD digi-pak, a cassette including previously unreleased demo songs not available anywhere else, an "Elements" tour T-shirt as well as a reproduction of the original tour program.